 Why press tofu without a tofu press

 There are many contraptions on the market to help you press your tofu.
 Some like the EZ Tofu Press have more than a thousand reviews on Amazon.
 It’s decently priced ($25) for a single-purpose gadget that you could probably make with cheap materials from Home Depot if you’re handy.
 (The reviews are hilarious so it’s worth checking out just to read the reviews for entertainment).
-On the high end, the Sumo Tofu Press clocks in at $120.
+On the high end, the Sumo Tofu Press clocks in at over $100.
 It looks a lot like a paperweight and a metal container with some holes drilled into it.

 Call me a minimalist.
 But I don’t get it.

 WARNING: Rant ahead.

 Machines can press tofu more perfectly than you ever can!
 And machines don’t break tofu when they press it.
 To people who say the tofu press changed their life, have you tried cooking super-firm tofu that doesn’t need pressing?

 If you want firm, dense tofu that fries up crispy and is super high in protein, why are you buying watery medium-firm tofu?
 You should buy extra-firm or super-firm tofu that was made with more coagulant and pressed by a machine to drain most of the water.

 NOTE: If you’re fatFIRE and regularly find $100 bills in your coat pockets without trying, then maybe a tofu press makes sense for you.

 For the rest of us, if you want to press tofu, you can DIY.
 Get a chopping board, paper towels/kitchen towels, and textbooks (yes, the books cost more than $120 combined but you can probably find old, heavy objects around the house for free).
 Roll up your sleeves.
 If you try DIY and decide you still want to click the affiliate links from bloggers pushing you hard to buy a tofu press, go for it.
 But at least give DIY a try.